-IF-T pertains to the transportation of messages between the AR as an entity and the PDP as an entity.
-The components that deal with message transport in this case are the Network Access Requestor (in the AR) and the Network Access Authority (within the PDP).
+IF-T pertains to the transportation of messages between the AR element and the PDP element.
+The functions that deal with message transport in this case are the Network Access Requestor (in the AR) and the Network Access Authority (within the PDP).
 The reader is directed to [7] for more information.
+TNC provides IF-T protocol bindings for Tunneled EAP Methods[8] and TLS[28].